What is condenser

 HVAC

-The answer to 'what is condenser' is the outdoor unit of an HVAC (Heating, Ventilation, and Air Conditioning) system.
-The condenser is responsible for removing heat from the refrigerant and releasing it outside, allowing the refrigerant to cool and condense back into a liquid.
-This is a critical component that helps the HVAC system efficiently cool and dehumidify the air inside your home.
+The answer to 'what is condenser' is a key component of an HVAC (Heating, Ventilation, and Air Conditioning) system.
+The condenser is responsible for removing heat from the refrigerant, a fluid that circulates through the HVAC system, and releasing that heat outside the home.
+This allows the refrigerant to condense back into a liquid, which is then sent to the evaporator coil to absorb heat from the indoor air and cool the home.

 Step-by-Step Guide